This article was last updated on November 2017

 Under the Affordable Care Act, people who fall below the poverty line will qualify for subsidies to make healthcare more affordable.
 How do you know if you fall below the poverty line?
 Each year, the federal government sets a national poverty level for the 48 contiguous; Alaska and Hawaii regulate their own poverty lines.

 For those who make less than 400 percent of the FPL, subsidies are available.
-In 2016, the upper limit is $47,520 a year for individuals and $80,640 annually for a family of three.
-Also, if a marketplace plan will cost more than 8.16 percent of your family’s adjusted gross income (AGI), then you qualify for an exemption from the individual mandate.
+In 2018, the upper limit is $48,240 a year for individuals and $98,400 annually for a family of three.
+Also, if the lowest-priced marketplace plan will cost more than 8.16 percent of your family’s adjusted gross income (AGI), then you qualify for an exemption from the individual mandate.

 The federal subsidy for people who earn between 100 and 400 percent of the FPL is designed to help reduce the monthly cost of health insurance, also known as the monthly premium.
 There is a second subsidy offered under the ACA, but this one is for out-of-pocket costs.
 Any person or family who earns less than 250 percent of the FPL, and who enrolls in a silver-level plan, is eligible for a tax credit.
 The tax credit is reimbursed on your yearly tax returns and is designed to help reimburse you for insurance-related, out-of-pocket costs from that year, which could include annual deductibles, copays or coinsurance payments.